nod-ai/shark-ai/sharktuner/README.md

 ---

 ## Tuning Algorithm
+For a detailed explanation, see the [IREE Tuning Overview](https://iree.dev/reference/tuning/#overview).
 1. **Generate candidate specs**
    - Uses the [Z3 solver](https://ericpony.github.io/z3py-tutorial/guide-examples.htm) to generate all potential tuning candidate configurations, where `libtuner` applies looser constraints than the IREE compiler.
    - `libtuner` shuffles the Z3 solutions using a default random seed (`42`) to prevent the search from getting trapped in a limited subtree.